-We teach everyone how to grow healthy food, soil, and people in a truly sustainable way.
-The Common Ground Garden is both a demonstration garden for the GROW BIOINTENSIVE® (GB) method, as well as a teaching space for both youth and adults.
+Our mission is to teach our community to produce food sustainably by growing healthy soil.
+Common Ground Garden is both a demonstration garden for the GROW BIOINTENSIVE® (GB) method, as well as a teaching space for both youth and adults.

 Common Ground is a project of Ecology Action, whose mission is to “teach people worldwide to better feed themselves while building and preserving the soil and conserving resources.”
 Palo Alto Christian Reformed Church owns the land and graciously allows Common Ground to steward the property.
 Under the direction of John Jeavons, author of How to Grow More Vegetables, Common Ground serves the Bay Area as a teaching garden sharing Ecology Action’s GB method of sustainable farming.
 We take a soil-building approach to growing food, ensuring a good harvest for generations to come.
 Visitors can learn more by taking self-guided tour of Common Ground, enrolling in adult classes or by volunteering at the garden.